 This hearty and delicious bone broth udon soup is an excellent way to use some freshly made homemade bone broth.
 With ginger, garlic, onion, and fennel, it's a tasty and warming dish for any night of the week.

 Udon noodles are thick Japanese wheat flour noodles, usually served in a dashi broth.
-This recipe serves them in bone broth.
+This recipe serves them in a rich, warm bone broth.

 If you're short on time and want to cook your noodles from frozen, there's no need to defrost them first!
 Place the frozen noodles into boiling water and cook until tender, about 1 minute.